 3.3.4.
-To obtain the contact patch between the components, adjust these proximity values to the resolution of the acquisition system.
-Use a distance exclusion threshold of 0.70 mm to determine the resolution.
+To obtain the contact patch between the components, adjust these proximity values to the resolution of the acquisition system (distance exclusion threshold was selected as 0.70 mm in this study).

 3.4.
 Statistical Analysis

 3.4.1.
-Use Bland-Altman to evaluate the accuracy by demonstrating the bias (mean differences) and 95% limit of agreement (bias &plusmn; 1.96SD) between BVR and OMC14, 30.
+Use Bland-Altman analysis to evaluate accuracy by demonstrating the bias (mean differences) and 95% limit of agreement (bias &plusmn; 1.96SD) between BVR and OMC14, 30.

 3.4.2.
-Use a generalized linear model (GLM) to describe the center of rotation behavior of the healthy wrist, and to find a relationship between the change in UV and PS (UV = p1&#215;PS2 + p2&#215;PS), where p1 and p2 were coefficients that were optimized using linear regression.
+Use generalized linear models (GLM) to describe the center of rotation behavior of the healthy wrist, and to find a relationship between the change in UV and PS (UV = p1&#215;PS2 + p2&#215;PS), where p1 and p2 were coefficients that were optimized using linear regression.
 Use root-mean-squared-error (RMSE) metric to evaluate the model’s accuracy.

 Representative Results:

-Selection of model-based tracking 2D-to-3D image registration software depends in part on access to graphics processor unit (GPU) and high-performance computing (HPC) systems.
+The selection of 2D-to-3D image registration software for model-based tracking depends in part on access to graphics processor unit (GPU) and high-performance computing (HPC) systems.
 These programs have different pipelines, and as of now, there is no common methodology among the programs.
-In this study, an open-source 2D-to-3D image registration program, Autoscoper, developed at Brown University was used25.
+In this study, we use Autoscoper, an open-source 2D-to-3D image registration program developed at Brown University25.
 The choice of open-source makes it possible for the investigators to modify and automate their pipeline.
 In this software, radiographic images are named “Rad Renderer” and digitally reconstructed radiographs are named “DRR Renderer”.
-The features of these images were enhanced with four type of filters, and the software was capable of performing the matching process using 2 optimization algorithms (particle swarm and downhill simplex).
-Two similarity measures (cost functions) of normalized cross correlation (NCC) and sum of absolute difference (SAD) were also pre-defined in this software.
+The features of these images were enhanced with the four type of filters, and the software performed the matching process using 2 optimization algorithms (particle swarm and downhill simplex).
+Two similarity measures (cost functions) of normalized cross correlation (NCC) and sum of absolute difference (SAD) are also pre-defined in this software.

-The bias between BVR and OMC was submillimeter and sub-degree for the wrist, the replaced wrist (TWA), and DRUJ14, 15.
-The 95% limits of agreement between the methods were -1.5 to 1.5&#176; in rotation and -1.2 to 1.4 mm in translation for the wrist (Table 1), -1.0 to 0.8&#176; in rotation and -0.8 to 0.9 mm in translation for the TWA (Table 2), and -1.1 to 0.9&#176; in rotation and -1.0 to 1.4 mm in translation for the DRUJ motion (Table 3).
-The ulnar variance was also measured throughout pronation and supination with 95% limits of agreement of -0.5 to 0.7 mm and -0.4 mm to 0.7 mm, respectively.
+The bias between BVR and OMC was submillimeter and sub-degree for the wrist, the replaced wrist (TWA), and the DRUJ14, 15.
+The 95% limits of agreement between the methods were -1.5&#176; to 1.5&#176; in rotation and -1.2 mm to 1.4 mm in translation for the wrist (Table 1), -1.0&#176; to 0.8&#176; in rotation and -0.8 mm to 0.9 mm in translation for the TWA (Table 2), and -1.1&#176; to 0.9&#176; in rotation and -1.0 mm to 1.4 mm in translation for the DRUJ motion (Table 3).
+The ulnar variance was also measured throughout pronation and supination with 95% limits of agreement of -0.5 mm to 0.7 mm and -0.4 mm to 0.7 mm, respectively.

-For the wrist, the dynamic projected center of rotation was assessed throughout all wrist motion on the capitate (Figure 6A)8.
-The COR of the wrist was located on the proximal side of the capitate with an average of 21.5 mm and 20.8 mm in flexion and extension, respectively.
-The COR was located at mid-capitate with an average of 13.9 mm for both radial and ulnar deviation range-of-motion.
+For the wrist, the dynamic center of rotation was assessed throughout all wrist motion and then projected onto the capitate (Figure 6A)8.
+The COR of the wrist was located in the proximal pole of the capitate with an average distance of 21.5 mm and 20.8 mm from the capitate’s distal surface in flexion and extension, respectively.
+The COR was located at mid-capitate with an average distance of 13.9 mm from the capitate’s distal surface for both radial and ulnar deviation range-of-motion.

-For the total wrist arthroplasty, the contact articulation pattern of the components with a resolution of 0.4 mm was described (Figure 6B).
+For our analysis of total wrist arthroplasty, the contact articulation pattern of the components with a resolution of 0.4 mm was described (Figure 6B).
 In this experiment, the center of contact moved in an area of 34.2 &plusmn; 13.1 mm about the dorsal-radial side of the polyethylene cap’s CS, and it moved in an area of 21.9 &plusmn; 8.0 mm on the radial component.